Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/data-processing/generation/README.md

 <br/>

 ## [generate_suggestions.sh](generate_suggestions.sh)
-- generates classes, attributes and associations suggested by the LLM in csv format ready for manual evaluation
+- generates classes, attributes and associations suggested by the LLM in the CSV format ready for manual evaluation

 <br/>